bctan87/WeatherBee/README.md

 ## Project Purpose:

-The project goal is to create a mobile-friendly weather app.
-We will use the same APIs used, but we will add an additional API for the new features.
+The project goal is to create a simple mobile-friendly weather app with the help of GoogleAPI.

 ## Main Features: